La Rumorosa Baja California

 3. Pepe’s Rumorosa

-A popular breakfast restaurant in La Rumorosa, Pepe’s is a cozy place to try comfort foods.
+A popular breakfast restaurant, Pepe’s is a cozy place to try comfort foods.

 Address: Tecate – Rumorosa Libre Carretera Mexicali-Tecate km72, 21510 Manchón Blanco, B.C., Mexico